blegal/ENSSAT-SNum2-Test-and-Verification/2_Hardware/README.md

 ## Step 1

-Write a VHDL module to iteratively implement the PGCD calculation.
+Write a VHDL module to iteratively implement the GCD calculation.
 To standardize the development of your VHDL modules, you will use the following prototype:

 ```
 ENTITY PGCD IS